-- 1. Maintain fifteen one bedroom apartment leases that have received Housing Quality Standard Inspections. - 2.
-Submit completed Environmental Review for each leased apartment. - 3.
-By the tenth of each month, provide list of individuals utilizing the apartments indicating the dates of service.
-(Exhibit D) - 4.
-By the tenth of each month, provide verification of match in the form of Supportive Services to the individuals living in the fifteen apartments. - 5.
-Submit copies of receipts for security deposit.
-If alternate apartments are leased, copy of transfer of lease is required.
+- 1. Maintain fifteen one bedroom apartment leases that have received Housing Quality Standard Inspections and will be re-inspected annually thereafter. - 2.
+Submit completed Environmental Review for each apartment complex used within 30 days of placement of first resident. - 3.
+By the fifth of each month, provide the Monthly Bed Occupancy Report (Exhibit F) listing the individuals utilizing the apartments for the previous month.
+Include entry/exit dates. - 4.
+Provide a quarterly report verifying the provision of match in the form of Supportive Services to the individuals living in the fifteen apartments due by the 15th of the month following each quarter.